Favourited 171 times

 This project could involve children.
 For more information see our guidelines and tips here.

 Volunteers can help mostly in the kitchen and around the house.
 I am looking for someone that can cook well (and baking, too, would be a bonus).
 You would help with most meals and meal planning, setting the table and cleaning up afterward.
 I am happy to help you plan and teach you to cook some meals.
 Other jobs would include housekeeping, laundry and family help.
 You may also potentially help outdoors with gardening, landscaping, or house maintenance.
-Basic English is a must...but you will learn plenty from us and we are happy to help!
+Basic English is helpful...but you will learn plenty from us and we are happy to help!

 Guest room in a four bedroom house.
 Queen-sized bed, shared bathroom.